jkoschma/genexplain-platform/docs/source/Workflows.md

 Please type into the field **Main** in the column name of your main factor to define comparisons from your sample table e.g. _treatment_.

-Please type into the field *Reference level* optional one value from the Main factor (treatment), which will be used as reference/base level.
+Please type into the field **Reference level** optional one value from the Main factor (treatment), which will be used as reference/base level.
 This level will be subtracted from other levels to form contrasts.
-The reference level can be like _no treatment-, _healty_, _zero hours infected_, _buffer_, _reference_ or similar ones.
+The reference level can be like _no treatment_, _healty_, _zero hours infected_, _buffer_, _reference_ or similar ones.

-To include in contrasts only comparisons to the selected reference level you need to activate the checkbox *Compare to reference only*.
+To include in contrasts only comparisons to the selected reference level you need to activate the checkbox **Compare to reference only**.

 The workflow estimates differentially expressed genes from several experimental conditions applying limma statistics.